-Gross profit as a percentage of revenues were approximately 22% and 45% for the years ended December 31, 2022 and 2021, respectively.
-The decrease in gross profit as a percentage is mainly due to the reasons described above.
+Gross profit as a percentage of revenues were approximately 67% and 22% for the years ended December 31, 2023 and 2022, respectively.
+The increase in gross profit as a percentage of revenues is mainly due to the reasons described above.

 Research and Development Expenses.
-For the years ended December 31, 2022 and 2021, research and development expenses were approximately \$283,000 and \$293,000, respectively, a decrease of approximately 3%, or \$10,000 between the periods.
-This decrease was mainly due to studies performed in the prior year and development of an over-the-counter PainShield product and a CBD application for our PainShield product in 2021 that did not occur in 2022.
+For the years ended December 31, 2023 and 2022, research and development expenses were approximately \$185,000 and \$283,000, respectively, a decrease of approximately 35%, or \$98,000 between the periods.
+This decrease was mainly due to clinical trials performed in the prior year that did not occur in 2023.
+Also, we incurred product re-development costs in 2022 to alleviate the FDA's holdback on marketing the PainShield Plus.

-Research and development expenses as a percentage of total revenues were approximately 38% and 17% for the years ended December 31, 2022 and 2021, respectively.
+Research and development expenses as a percentage of total revenues were approximately 8% and 38% for the years ended December 31, 2023 and 2022, respectively.